-Internal assessment during the course/class participation according to the rules in the Examination Policies and Procedures, Addendum to the Joint programme regulations of Faculty of Engineering and Science, Aalborg University.
-In this case the assessment is primarily based on the oral performance during the course, this means that the student has to be active during the course time and participate in discussions.
+Internal assessment during the course/class participation according to the rules in the Examination Policies and Procedures of Faculty of Engineering and Science, The Technical Faculty of IT and Design, and The Faculty of Medicine, Aalborg University.
+In this case the assessment is primarily based on the oral performance during the course, which means that the student has to be active during the course time and participate in discussions.
 The course is an integrated part of the project for those not acquainted to the Aalborg PBL model, and is a precondition for participation in the project examination.
 In this way there will be no diploma for the course and it will not be visible on the academic transcripts.